KenThumi/GithubAPI/README.md

     `ng serve`
 4. In your browser open:
     `http:://localhost:4200`
-5. Use IDE of your choice, e.g VsCode, Sublime text ,etc.
+5. Use IDE of your choice to work with the project, e.g VsCode, Sublime text ,etc.

 ## Code scaffolding